Subscribe to Cruise Radio News Daily Updates.

 9. It works on the private islands.

-Several cruise lines have extended the benefits of their drink packages to their private islands so when cruisers get off the ship their drink package still applies.
+Several cruise lines extended the benefits of their drink packages to their private islands.
+That way, when cruisers get off the ship there, their drink package still applies.
 However, Carnival and its private islands Half Moon Cay and Princess Cays are not included on that list.
 While you can certainly order drinks on these islands, your CHEERS package will not apply.
+This is quite a turnoff for many cruisers, considering it’s the same company who owns the island and your drink package is charged at a per-day cost.

 Photo: Flickr Creative Commons/Madonovan